hotwords123/sts2_rng_predictor/docs/rng-math-model.md

 $S=M$.
 In the modular formulas below, these boundary cases should be handled as point exceptions.

+The folded seed $S=0$ is not a boundary exception.
+It has only one unsigned derived-seed preimage, $z=0$, and is included only in the positive branch.

 ## Raw Sample Formula

 For a fixed call counter $c$, the compatible `System.Random` raw output